-The choice for the bevel to one side is simply because that looks like the easiest to do.
+The choice for the bevel to one side is simply because it is the easiest to do.

 The nylon is tough stuff to work with.
 Our method is to use a grinder then smooth with a sander, reshaping the trailing edge of the Rudder to the shape shown as #8 below, with a relative vibration amplitude of zero.